Hames-1616/LocalHiveDB-Riverpod-Flutter/README.md

 # flutter_hive

-A new Flutter project depicting a basic usage of HiveDB using Riverpod
+A Flutter project depicting a basic usage of HiveDB using Riverpod

 ## Getting Started